kamilchlebek/kamilchlebek/README.md

 #### Tech stack

 T-shaped skills.
-At NEHS DIGITAL I mostly use Angular, but I know various frameworks and languages.
+At Enovacom I mostly use Angular, but I know various frameworks and languages.
 Here are some of them:

 <p align="left">